 FHA also assesses it’s own mortgage insurance premium on top of the initial interest rate.
 This premium, which is called annual mortgage insurance premium (MIP), works just like the initial interest rate.
 It’s based on an annual rate with accruals on a monthly basis.

-- Third party costs: These are the services the lender has to hire to get your reverse mortgage done.
+- Third party costs: These are the services the lender has to hire to get the loan.
 Such services include title insurance, escrow, appraisal, government recording, attorney fees, etc.

-- Origination: Lenders often charge origination fees to cover the costs associated with processing and completing your reverse mortgage.
+- Origination: Lenders often charge origination fees to cover the costs associated with processing and completing your loan.

 - Initial mortgage insurance premium (IMIP): This is a one-time fee charged by FHA at closing.
-FHA uses IMIP premiums to insure the reverse mortgage and make it non recourse.
-IMIP premiums also help FHA guarantee the reverse mortgage funds even if your lender goes out of business.
+FHA uses IMIP premiums to insure HECMs and make them non recourse, and guarantee the funds even if your lender goes out of business at some point.

 Regardless of whether the closing costs are cheap or not, the vast majority are usually not paid out of pocket.
 Most lenders will allow the closing costs to be rolled into the new loan balance.
-The exception is a reverse mortgage for purchase.
-If you’re buying a home with a reverse mortgage, the closing costs are paid out of pocket as part of your cash to close.
+The exception is HECM for purchase; if you’re buying a home with a HECM, the closing costs are paid out of pocket as part of your cash to close.

-This is why a reverse mortgage is not a loan of last resort for the broke and desperate.
-You have to qualify – and frankly, the broke and desperate often don’t qualify because they have limited income and/or severely damaged credit.
+This is why a reverse is not a loan of last resort for the broke and desperate.
+You have to qualify.
+The broke and desperate commonly don’t qualify because they have limited income and/or severely damaged credit.

-The lending guidelines are tighter today than in the past, but it’s still relatively easy to get a reverse mortgage.
+The lending guidelines are tighter today than in the past, but it’s still relatively easy to qualify.
 You don’t need to have a lot of income and you don’t need to have perfect credit.
 In fact, lenders don’t even care about your credit scores.

 Lenders are mainly concerned with the following:

-- Payment histories on debts and property charges: It’s OK to have a few lates here and there as long as there aren’t too many of them.
+- Payment histories on debts and property charges: It’s OK to have a few late payments here and there as long as there aren’t too many of them.
 Lenders are most concerned with your payment histories for property taxes, homeowner’s insurance, and HOA dues (if applicable).
 It’s extremely important that you’ve paid your property charges on time.

-- Residual income: Your lender wants you have to a certain amount of income left over at the end of the month after paying your property charges, debt payments, and estimated utilities.
+- Residual income: Your lender wants to make sure you have enough residual income left over at the end of the month after paying your property charges, debt payments, and estimated utilities.

 Who owns the house in a reverse mortgage?